Profiling

 nats-server does not have authentication/authorization for the profiling endpoint.
 When you plan to open your nats-server to the internet make sure to not expose the profiling port as well.
 By default, profiling binds to every interface 0.0.0.0 so consider setting profiling to localhost or have appropriate firewall rules.

-The NATS Server has pprof profiling support built-in, although it must be enabled by setting the prof_port in your NATS Server configuration file.
-For example, to enable the profiling port on TCP/65432:
+The NATS Server can expose a HTTP pprof profiling port, although it must be enabled by setting the prof_port in your NATS Server configuration file.
+Note that the profiling port is not authenticated and should not be exposed to clients, to the internet etc. For example, to enable the profiling port on TCP/65432:

 prof_port = 65432